 London walking routes

-A STROLL TO KENT: You can walk all the way from London to Kent coast on this walking route, which passes nature reserves and marshes, forts and wartime pillboxes — and the gargantuan QEII Bridge at Dartford.
+A STROLL TO KENT: You can travel all the way from London to Kent coast on this walking route, which passes nature reserves and marshes, forts and wartime pillboxes — and the gargantuan QEII Bridge at Dartford.
 Just a warning before you set off — it's 47 miles long.
 Maybe spread it out across the whole of the bank holiday weekend.
+Similarly, the Essex section of the English Coastal Path is easily reachable from London.

 GREEN SPACES: Looking for somewhere to kick back in the sun with a book, meet friends for a picnic, or just be around nature for a while?
-You need our guide to London's parks and green spaces.
-It covers parks and commons across the capital — make this bank holiday weekend the one you discover your new favourite green space.
+You need our guide to London's green spaces.
+It covers parks and commons across the capital — make this bank holiday weekend the one you discover somewhere new.

 BOATING: If splashing about on London's waterways tickles your oar, get yourself down to your nearest boating lake.
 Parks across the capital have rowboats and pedalos available to hire — just pick your co-sailor carefully, or you'll be doing all the work yourself.